lynnlangit/Hello-AWS-Data-Services/0a_aws_setup/README.md

 For study
 - Use AWS WebUI / console
     - Create dedicated AWS account, login to AWS Web UI
+    - Create AWS Budget (and alert) for your daily service spending limit
     - (Optional) create non-root IAM user and login with those user credentials
     - (Optional) add MFA (multi-factor authentication) to user account